padro89/snakemake-workflow-cnag/README.md

 - GSEA:
   - I need to indicate the column that contains the statistic in the DGE list in order to rank the genes.
   - Maybe it would be interesting to create some graphs, like in the GSEA, like those in the REVIGO.
+  - IF THERE ARE NO DEGs, I SHOULD CREATE AN EMPTY FILE TO AVOID SNAKEMAKE FAILURE LACKING OUTPUT.

 ### Integrate Marc's alignment workflow